tomsalden/PCAP04/README.md

 ✅Create webserver-based interface for ESP32 (for config changes)

-⬜️Allow for three PCAP04 devices at the same time
+✅Allow for three PCAP04 devices at the same time

 ⬜️Automatically change output format depending on mode selection

+⬜️Make a csv file automatically from the output

 ⬜️Clean up code for deployment